liquicode/jsongin/docs/external/readme.md

 - Developer Features:
 	- No external dependencies.
 	- 100% pure javascript.
-	- Single minified file (33k) deployment for web.
+	- Single minified file (~35k) for web deployment.
-	- Use the `Explain` feature to help understand and debug queries.
+	- Use the `OpLog` feature to help understand and debug queries.
 	- Extend `jsongin` by developing your own query, projection, and update operators.

 - Object Based Queries: